 How to Handle the Next Recession

-Over the past ten years stocks have gone up more than 400%.
-The big question now, of course, is whether this rally will continue.
+The big question now, of course, is whether this rally will continue or if we will retest market lows.
 While no one has a crystal ball, good financial planning prepares for these “what-if” scenarios and illustrates how to respond to them accordingly.

 If you meet with a financial planner, they will most likely categorize your goals into two broad categories: